phamthanhsang-cs/SOC-in-my-Pocket/deployment/elastic-siem/phase-1.md

     - OpenCTI IoCs

 ## Setup
-*Note: Because the main goal of this phase is about collect as much logs as possible in the project into SIEM, so i do not refer about indexing, parsing, tuning logs,etc...*
+*Note: Because the main goal of this phase is about collect as much logs as possible in the project into SIEM, so i do not refer about indexing, parsing, tuning logs, etc*

 ### Collect logs from Firewall - OPNsense
 The very first data source is Firewall: Filter, VPN, DHCP traffic, etc.